Ryutom27/lookbook/README.md

 While it was technically possible to replicate the same outcome using dynamic settings and reuse existing components (like the Hero or Split sections), the task explicitly required building the feature from scratch.

+## How It Works

+On **main pages**, merchants can add the **Main Lookbook section** and choose any published Lookbook from a dropdown.
+On **product pages**, the **Product Page Lookbook section** checks if the current product is part of any Lookbook and displays them automatically — no input required from the merchant.

 ## Metaobject Configuration

 Lookbooks are configured via the **Shopify Admin** under: